 Visit Four Peaks Brewing for a Tour, Sampling, and Lunch

 If you plan ahead, you can book one of the coveted tours at Four Peaks Brewing in Tempe.
 Not only do they have great beer (perhaps you’ve tried the Kilt Lifter?
 It’s pretty famous) but they give the most in-depth brewery walk-through that I’ve ever been on.
 You’ll get beer science, Tempe history, and even a little architecture knowledge, all rolled into one…but only if you come on a Saturday.

 This particular site only brews their experimental flavors (the more mainstream beers are brewed at a larger off-site facility), but that means the taproom has plenty of interesting beers to choose from for your flight.
 Try a green tea lager, barrel-aged beers, “limeade” sours, rose IPA, or anything that’s a collaboration with the coffeeshop next door.

-This is a great place for lunch, while you’re here.
+This is a great place for lunch while you’re here.
 My wrap was okay but the Salmon BLT seemed to be a runaway hit by others in my group.
 Not hungry enough for a full meal?
-Just order a side of beer-battered french fries and thank me later.
+Order a side of beer-battered french fries and thank me later.

 Soak up the Sunshine

 Tempe gets 330 days of sunshine a year so it would be a shame not to enjoy that for how amazing it is.